moveit/moveit.ros.org/documentation/contributing/roadmap/index.markdown

       </span>
        Upcoming Features
     </h2>
-    <span class="sub-title">There are no guarantees that any feature on our roadmap will be developed.</span>
+    <span class="sub-title">There are no guarantees that any feature in this list will be developed.</span>
     <p class="paragraph-big">
       The following list outlines what our <a href="/about/">MoveIt Maintainers and Core Contributors</a> are working on currently.
-If you are working on a new feature for the MoveIt roadmap, please create a pull request to this page to have the feature added.
+If you are actively working on a new major feature for MoveIt, please create a pull request to this page to add it.
 We'd love to increase visibility of that work, prevent overlapping effortings, and encourage collaborations between developers.
     </p>
   </div>
   <div class="release-versions">